 Couple a modern benchtop thickness planer with a hand-held metal detector and you’ve got a terrific combination for salvaging wood from the “urban forest”.
-Shipping crates, pallets and even junked pieces of furniture become valuable resources when you can find hidden nails reliably, take them out, then plane the wood into excellent lumber for small and medium-size projects.
+Shipping crates, pallets and even junked pieces of furniture become valuable resources when you can find hidden nails and screws reliably, take them out, then plane the wood into excellent lumber for small and medium-size projects.

-Back in the early 1990s I bought (and have since almost worn out) my first thickness planer, and since then I’ve completed published shop tests on this tool category several times.
+Back in the early 1990s I bought (and have since worn out) my first thickness planer, and since then I’ve completed published shop tests on this tool category several times.
 One recurring problem with all thickness planers up until now has been the tendency to clog up with shavings when operating without vacuum dust collection.
 Typical planers rely on incidental air movement from the spinning blades to shoot shavings out of the machine.
 But when the shaving load gets too high, they clog up, marring the wood surface as it’s planed.

 You can solve this problem by mechanically removing shavings with a vacuum system connected to your planer, but there’s a better option.
-DeWALT now offers the first major improvement to have appeared in thickness planer design in a long time.
-In addition to a three-blade cutterhead (typical machines have two), and dual-speed operation, their DW735 includes an on-board fan that aggressively ejects shavings.
+DEWALT offered the first major improvement to have appeared in benchtop thickness planer design in a long time.
+In addition to a three-blade cutterhead (typical machines have only two), and dual-speed operation, their DW735 includes an on-board fan that aggressively draws shavings away from the wood.
 Clog-ups are virtually impossible.
 I know from several planing jobs that the power of this fan-assisted system is more than enough to propel planer debris through a 6-foot long flexible hose connected to a cloth-topped waste can.
-At the moment, the DW735 is the best benchtop thickness planer I’ve seen, but perhaps not for long.
-The pace of competition is fast, and I expect someone else to up the ante soon in the thickness planer game.
-That’s the way the world goes these days, and it’s not a bad thing at all.
+I have my own DW735 connected to a vacuum system that draws the shavings even more positively.